Other than our plant sale, a fundraiser for us, we refer people to these landscapers and nurseries listed on this page.

 You will be able to shop here: https://wild-ones-west-cook.myshopify.com/

-We plan to add some new plants this year depending upon availability.
+We have some new plants this year depending upon availability.

 Why plant shrubs and trees?

 If you were at our 2015 conference and have read Doug Tallmy’s books (www.bringingnaturehome.net), then you know that woody species support many more types of insects than do herbaceous plants (perennials).
 At our 2017 conference, both speakers Rick Darke and Heather Holm also recommend planting native shrubs and trees.
 You do not need a prairie to help the environment.
 You can read about it here: 2017 Conference Post.